dasequerap/YellowPepperDSPTests/README.md

 * Only system's back button can be used to return to main screen.

 ## 3. Automated tests - MoneyFy app
+You can find how to install and run the project [here](https://github.com/dasequerap/YellowPepperDSPTests/blob/master/yellowpepper.mobile).
  ***1. Ideas for testing***
  Proposed test cases include:
  - Create a new income.